MSecure/contact-tracing-us/Maryland/README.md

 - Privacy Policy contracdiction when retrieving Location..

 ## Manifest Analysis:
-- Activity-Alias: `om.google.android.apps.exposurenotification.ENNotifyOthers` is not protected:
+- Activity-Alias: `com.google.android.apps.exposurenotification.ENNotifyOthers` is not protected:
   - [TODO]
 - Broadcast Receiver: ``com.google.android.apps.exposurenotification.nearby.ExposureNotificationBroadcastReceiver`` is protected by a permission but the protection level should be checked
 - Broadcast Receiver: ``com.google.android.apps.exposurenotification.common.ExposureNotificationDismissedReceiver`` is not protected, an intent filter exists